 Kirsi Miettinen of the Ministry of Transport and Communications will serve as chair of the 35-member committee.
 The committee will operate until the end of 2010.

-system, as the situation is not a matter of freedom of speech, a petition was signed by over 12,000 people demanding her resignation.
-This was accompanied by a Thai civil rights group questioning the blocking as child porn of a memorial site dedicated to
+filtering system, as the situation is not a matter of freedom of speech, a petition was signed by over 12,000 people demanding her resignation.
+This was accompanied by a Thai civil rights group questioning the blocking as child porn of a memorial

 The NBI's official position is that they block pornographic sites where the actors look too young, and sites which link to these sites.